 Cheshire West & Chester Council

+Andrew’s background is as an economist, working at local, regional, national and international tiers of government.
+He was the first Managing Director of the new Tees Valley Combined Authority, overseeing the creation of the new authority, and the establishment of its constitution and investment plan.
 From 2010-2016, Andrew was Assistant Chief Executive of Newcastle City Council: a time of great challenge for local government with significant cuts and transformation of services.
-He was Director of the Northern Way from 2007-2010, responsible for a major programme of economic cooperation across the North of England.
-Andrew first came to the North East in 2004, as Deputy Regional Director for the Government Office for the North East.
-From 1991-2004 he was a senior economist in HM Treasury, with roles leading on tax policy, international economics, financial regulation and employment policy.
-He holds degrees in economics from Cambridge and Oxford Universities.
+He was Director of the Northern Way from 2007-2010, responsible for a major programme of economic cooperation across the North of England, and before that Deputy Regional Director for the Government Office for the North East.
+From 1991-2004 he was a senior economist in HM Treasury, with roles leading on tax policy, international economics, financial regulation and employment policy, including a spell as a board member for the European Bank of Reconstruction and Development.
+Originally from West Lancashire, he holds degrees in economics from Cambridge and Oxford Universities.